samtron1412/docs/nation/usa/us-hist.md

 catapult the nation into war and sorely test the young nation's commitment to democracy.

+## "When You See Me Laughin', I'm Laughin' Just to Keep From Crying:" The Lives of Slaves in Antebellum Slavery

+### The American Paradox

+- Now that we have looked at the dynamic society of the American North, we are going to turn to the society of the somnambulant (walking while sleep) American South.
+    + Where the North was rapidly changing toward a market society dependent on free waged labor, the South persisted as a traditional and conservative slave society.
+    + As the two regions' respective economies diverged, their differences in political beliefs came into stark view and became increasingly explosive.
+    + Because Northerners began to laud free labor as the chosen economic course of the American Nation, the Southerners found themselves having to defend their "peculiar institution" and having to desperately cling to what was traditional and familiar i a world of change.
+- One of the biggest American historical ironies was that white men's freedom and equality was underpinned (supported) by slavery and racism.
+    + White men, whether they were rich or poor, were united on the basis of their whiteness, which conferred them with certain privileges in society above that of black Americans, who were stigmatized as the inferior race.
+    + Hence, the poorest white man was still superior to the richest black man.
+As we learned before, race trumped class in American society, so it was the enslavement of the black race, which enabled white men to relax about their class differences and see one another as roughly equal.
+    + It is this privilege of whiteness, which historians call "herrenvolk democracy" (a political system where citizen rights are only granted to the dominant group in a society), which persuaded poor white Southerners who could not afford slaves to fight for the side of the Confederacy.
+    + It is not that they supported slavery as much as they fought to preserve their racial privileges.
+- Mulattos (who has black-white parent) created problems for this racial hierarchy, where whites were superior to blacks, because they were a combination of black and white and thereby muddled racial classifications.
+Which category should they go in: white or black?
+  Because they straddled the racial line, both whites and blacks also viewed mulattos with mistrust.
+- By 1860, there were 250,000 free blacks in the United States. they had become free by either being born free, by running away from slavery, by being children of black fathers and white mothers (slave status follows the status of the mother), or if they had been freed by their master.

+### Antebellum Slavery

+- IN 1793, Eli Whitney invented the cotton gin (colorless, strong alcoholic drink) which created a cotton boom in the American South, so slavery and cotton plantations expand into the west.
+By the 1830s, slavery had moved all the way to Texas.
+- By 1860, there were 4 million slaves in the United States with most clustered in the "Black Belt" region, which stretched from Georgia to Louisiana.
+- Slaves endured extreme and sometimes fatal physical and sexual abuse.
+Slaves' children and spouses were sold as property, so families were often broken due to slavery.

+### Slave Resistance

+- Slaves had several means of resisting slavery:
+    + Refusing to work
+    + Feigning illness
+    + Breaking tools and equipment
+    + Singing spirituals (songs with hidden meanings)
+    + Running away permanently or "lying out" (leaving the plantation for a transient time)
+    + Revolting
+- MOst slave escapees were young males, who fled alone, where women usually fled in groups and were less likely to run away due to the encumbrance of children.
+- Revolts were the largest and most serious types of resistance, which absolutely terrified slave owners.
+- The most notable example of a mass slave revolt was Nat Tuner's revolt in Virginia in 1831, where 55 whites were killed.
+- Southerners lived in perpetual (constant) fear of revolt from their slaves.
+Every slave owner slept with his doors barred and pistols under his pillow.
+Southerners were extremely brutal to their slaves because it was a reaction of this gnawing (continuously painful) fear.
+Slave owners were well aware that slaves were tempted to seek vengeance (revenge) against their masters for their enslavement and their ill treatment.
+- The more afraid slave owners became, the more they restricted and cruelly treated their slaves.
+The more they beat their slaves, the more they were afraid of slave retribution (punishment).
+It was an ugly, cruel cycle.

+### Reactions of Slavery from the North

+- In the North, slavery had been accepted as a labor system since the 18th century.
+- Black Americans faced voting restrictions, legal restrictions (they could not sit on juries or give testimony), and de facto segregation in the North.
+- Black Americans also faced economic discrimination as they were given the unskilled jobs, were denied union membership, and were often as strikebreakers in the North.

+### Missouri Compromise

+### Addressing Slavery

+### Plans for Ending Slavery

+### Abolitionism

+### The Radical Abolitionists

+### Black Abolitionists

+### "Holding the Wolf by the Ears:" The Defensive South

+## "The Age of Jackson:" Jacksonian Democracy, Politics, and Social Reform

+### Andrew Jackson

+### The 1824 Election and the "Corrupt Bargain"

+### Democratic Reform in the Election System

+### The People's President

+### Jackson vs. the Cherokee

+### Jackson and the Nullification Crisis

+### Jackson vs. the National Bank

+### The Second Great Awakening

+### Women as Pious Reformers

+### Realities of Reform

+### Phases of Reform

+### Types of Reform

+### The Cult of Domesticity and True Womanhood

+### Women's Rights Movement

 # Glossary

 | Term                      | Definition                                                                                                                                                                                              |